digital-asset/daml-finance/docs/source/overview/extending-daml-finance.rst

 Daml Finance provides default implementations for fungible, non-fungible, and non-transferable holdings.
-The transferability of transferable holdings can be flexibly controlled through the ``controllers`` property on an account.
+The transferability of transferable holdings can be flexibly controlled through the :ref:`controllers <type-daml-finance-interface-account-account-controllers-36430>` property on an :ref:`Account <module-daml-finance-account-account-19369>`.
 Some use cases, however, might require additional functionality on holding contracts:

-- *Restricted transferability*: a custom implementation of the ``Transferable`` interface can enforce additional conditions (e.g. the presence of some contract) required to transfer a holding.
+- *Restricted transferability*: a custom implementation of the :ref:`Transferable interface <module-daml-finance-interface-holding-transferable-88121>` can enforce additional conditions (e.g. the presence of some contract) required to transfer a holding.
-- *Fixed divisibility*: a custom implementation of the ``Fungible`` interface can enforce specific requirements regarding the divisibility of a holding.
+- *Fixed divisibility*: a custom implementation of the :ref:`Fungible interface <module-daml-finance-interface-holding-fungible-63712>` can enforce specific requirements regarding the divisibility of a holding.
 - *Additional information*: a custom implementation of a holding can provide additional information, for example, the timestamp of when the holding was obtained.
 This can be used to implement features that depend on the time a particular asset has been held (e.g. holding fees, interest,